Nelly Korda: 2018: First LPGA Tour win

-2019−2020: Continued success
+2019−2020: Top-10 of rankings and Solheim Cup debut

-After finishing 3rd at the Diamond Resorts Tournament of Champions, Korda then won the ISPS Handa Women's Australian Open in February.
+After finishing third at the Diamond Resorts Tournament of Champions, Korda then won the ISPS Handa Women's Australian Open in February.
 She won the tournament by a two-stroke margin over Ko Jin-young.
 In doing so, she completed a "Family Slam" in Australia.
 Her father, Petr, won the 1998 Australian Open singles in tennis.
 Her older sister, Jessica, won the Women's Australian Open golf tournament in 2012, and her younger brother, Sebastian, won the 2018 Australian Open Boys' singles in tennis.
 Following this victory, Korda broke into the top-10 of the Women's World Golf Rankings, moving up from 16th to 9th, and becoming the second highest ranked American in the world, behind 5th ranked Lexi Thompson.
-At majors, she recorded a T3rd place finish at the Women's PGA Championship and a T9th finish at the Women's British Open.
+At majors, she recorded a tied-3rd place finish at the Women's PGA Championship and a tied-9th finish at the Women's British Open.

 Korda made her Solheim Cup debut in 2019 at Gleneagles, Scotland.
 She made history in the day one foursomes with Jessica Korda, when they became the first sisters to be playing partners in the history of the competition.
 They beat Caroline Masson and Jodi Ewart Shadoff, 6 and 4, on the first day and followed this up by defeating Carlota Ciganda and Bronte Law, 6 and 5, on the second day.
 Korda then triumphed over Caroline Hedwall, 2 up, in the singles to complete the tournament with an unbeaten 301 (winlosstie) record.
-Despite her own success, USA suffered an overall 13.514.5 defeat to Europe.
+The United States suffered an overall 13.514.5 defeat to Europe.

-In September, Korda finished runner-up at the Hanwha Classic, but she then shot a four-under-par 67 in the final round to win the Lacoste Ladies Open de France by eight shots, thus recording her first victory in a Ladies European Tour event.
+In September, Korda finished runner-up at the Hanwha Classic, but then shot a four-under-par 67 in the final round to win the Lacoste Ladies Open de France by eight shots, thus recording her first victory in a Ladies European Tour event.
 In November, she defended her title at the Swinging Skirts LPGA Taiwan Championship.
 The tournament concluded with a three-way playoff, in which Korda overcame Minjee Lee and Masson to claim victory.
-At the CME Group Tour Championship, she finished in T3rd position.
+At the CME Group Tour Championship, she finished in tied-3rd position.
 In 2019, Korda recorded twelve top-10 finishes on the LPGA Tour.

-In March, 2020, the LPGA suspended competition due to the COVID-19 pandemic.
-The LPGA Tour resumed later in the year, and Korda finished T3rd at the Walmart NW Arkansas Championship in August, before coming close to winning her first major championship at the ANA Inspiration the following month.
+In March 2020, the LPGA suspended competition due to the COVID-19 pandemic.
+The LPGA Tour resumed later in the year, and Korda finished tied-3rd at the Walmart NW Arkansas Championship in August, before coming close to winning her first major championship at the ANA Inspiration the following month.
 There, she reached a three-way playoff with Mirim Lee and Brooke Henderson, but it was Lee who won the trophy on the first extra hole.
-She also finished 5th at the ShopRite LPGA Classic in October.
+She also finished fifth at the ShopRite LPGA Classic in October.